 I ultimately became somewhat obsessed with how these “dots” are all connected, and this included the burgeoning wealth inequality problem.
 Over time, I began reading anything and everything about this topic, including writings by Nick Hanauer, Thomas Piketty’s widely acclaimed book in 2013 “Capital in the 21st Century”, and others.
 It has become obvious to me that the scales are now tilted way too far in favor of big capital over everything else, including labor, the environment, communities, and the country’s overall well-being.
 This needs to change now or it will adversely affect us all in some way.

 One, admittedly unproven, theory that I have is that the crash, political response to it (e.g. bailing out the elites at everyone else’s expense, while holding nobody of importance responsible), and subsequent increasing disparities in wealth (and importantly, political power) since then is what has in part led us to the further destabilizing forces that we see today in our politics, including a Trump presidency and GOP that is now completely beholden to him.
-Connect the damn dots.
+We need to all connect the damn dots.

 Why then, given the weightiness and complexity of this topic, would we try to tackle it by making a documentary film, when it’s been covered in such exhaustive detail by many others?
 What will be different about it?
 And, if nothing has changed for the better up until this point, ultimately what difference can we make?
 My answer is this.
 I believe that this issue, along with global climate change, is THE most pressing issue of our time to address and fix.